Volunteering in Tanzania

 Tanzania offers a variety of natural attractions including the vast wild plains of the Serengeti, pristine beaches of Mafia and Zanzibar islands, rugged snowcapped Kilimanjaro Mountain, the depths of Lake Tanganyika, as well as the historical towns of Bagamoyo and Kilwa.

 Key cities include the capital of Dodoma, Dar es Salaam, Mwanza, Mbeya, Tanga and Arusha.
-There are 120 tribes in Tanzania with more than 120 languages, the most commonly spoke is Kiswahili.
+There are 120 tribes in Tanzania with more than 120 languages, the most commonly spoken is Kiswahili.

 Tanzania gained independence from the UK in 1961.
 Despite sustaining relatively high economic growth over the last decade, and achieving some success in reducing the poverty rate, rapid population growth has meant that Tanzania’s absolute number of people experiencing poverty has not declined.